MO-4: Investigating Atmospheres

 See the Getting up to Speed with ROADS from Earth to Venus document to learn more about the greenhouse effect and how NASA is studying it.

-In this MO, teams will design and carry out experiments to better understand the greenhouse effect, which is important for understanding the atmospheres of Venus, Earth, and Mars.
+In this Mission Objective, teams will design and carry out experiments to better understand the greenhouse effect, which is key to studying the atmospheres of Venus, Earth, and Mars.

 Investigation